In this article:

 When you know your credit score, it can be easier to shop for and identify the best mortgage loan for your needs.
 For example, if your credit score is between 580 and 620, you can be reasonably certain that an FHA-backed mortgage is in your future.

-Or, if your credit score is above 680 and you plan to make a downpayment of between 10-20%, you’ll likely find the piggyback loan to be your best fit.
+If your credit score exceeds 680, and you plan to make a 10 percent to 20 percent down payment, you’ll likely find to be your best fit.

-Mortgage lender don’t like to approve loans twice, but out of prudence, they're required to.
+Mortgage lender don’t like to approve loans twice, but recent reforms require them to.

-It’s this second approval that buyers and refinancing households sometimes forget, because if there’s been any material change in your application information, your entire loan gets pulled for the queue and must be re-underwritten from scratch.
+It’s this second approval that buyers and refinancing households sometimes forget, because if there’s been any material change in your application information, the lender pulls your loan from the queue and rewrites it from scratch — closing derailed.

 What’s a “material change” to your application?
 Pretty much anything.

 - Quitting or changing jobs